mr-poston-cs/apcsp-b/index.md

   - Homework that is due (by class next day):
     - Thursday:
       - Continue working on [Initials (less/more)]({{"/units/unit2/arrays_and_strings/#problem" | relative_url }})
-      - Come up with a Mad Lib that you would like to implement.
+      - Come up with a <a href="http://www.madlibs.com/" target="_blank">Mad Lib</a> that you would like to implement.
 No need to code anything yet, just come up with a short paragraph or two.
 Your Mad Lib should have blanks for at least one each: name, adjective, adverb, noun, and verb.
 Feel free to add more blanks and to showcase your personality.
 NO BAD LANGUAGE OR INAPPROPRIATE TOPICS!!
     - Friday:

       *Homework that is not submitted by 12:30 next day will be late and you will not get points for it.*